adrixcorp/technoir-vscode/README.md

 To activate the glow, Set your active colour theme to Technoir, open your command palette with `Ctrl + Shift + P` or `Shift + ⌘ + P` and choose "__Enable Neon Syntax__".
 It will prompt you to restart, and when you do the lights should be on.

 ## Use with a background
 We recommend using this theme with a nice background with an extension like Katsute.code-background.
-Background in preview image included in img folder.
+Background in preview image included in img folder (on git).
+We set a background opacity of 0.1 and 5px blur.

 ## Theme and Syntax Preview